apotonick/disposable/README.md

 Why facades?
-you don't wanna add code to existing shit transparently change the API
+you don't wanna add code to existing shit transparently change the API you don't have to worry about what's happening in the underlying pile of shit (GstCalculations module), you only correct the API on top of it

+you basically don't change existing code but build extracted components on top of your legacy app

 * facades
 * overriding public methods in facade